MapsPeople/docs/src/content/map/map-styling/display-heatmap.md

 </mi-tab-panel>
 <mi-tab-panel id="web">

 In order to insert a heatmap between layers on the JS SDK, refer to the [Mapbox GL JS API Reference](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#addlayer).
-Then use the following code snippet but replace `map` with your Mapbox instance:
+Then use the following code snippet but replace `map` with your Mapbox instance, and insert the relevant parameters from the API Reference:

 ```js
 map.addLayer({....}, 'MI_POLYGON_LAYER');